balassy/MMM-Anycubic/README.md

 ## Features

 This module displays the status and temperatures of the logged-in user's first printer, and the last (or current) print jobs status, progress and remaining time.
+(Yes, I know it's limited and not configurable at the moment.)

 > **IMPORTANT!** The REST API of Anycubic Cloud is not documented and not opened to 3rd-party applications.
 This module mimics some functionality of the webpage and the client applications, but it can break any time.